 You can also pay the application fee online with your credit or debit card.
 But, if you choose to use the school's application forms, just remember that those forms are specific to that school.
 They cannot be used for applications to other schools.
 That's the basic difference between applying on a school

 Your husband has just called to say that he got the promotion.
-The increase in responsibilities and the money make the move exciting.
+The increase in responsibilities and money make the move exciting.
 But it's July.
 And you will be relocating across the country.
 What are you going to do about the children's schooling?
-They have just finished 8th and 10th grade in the local public schools which happen to be in a really fine disctrict.
+They have just finished 8th and 10th grade in the local public schools which happen to be in a really fine district.
 It's too late to apply to a private school, isn't it?

 This scenario gets played out in thousands of households all over the globe.
 If your spouse works for a multi-national firm, chances are that he will have to spend some time abroad.
 It's also pretty certain that your children will have to move in the middle of an academic year.
 Business never seems to pay heed to school calendars.
 Business is business and has a mind of its own.